elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/current_outline.md

   - Configuring the PostgreSQL database, running the server, and routing.
   - Generating the HTML resources for players.
 - Elixir Introduction
   - Create a temporary Elixir application to compare of Elixir and Phoenix projects.
   - Brief background on mix, folder structure, modules, functions, documentation, tests, and interactive environment.
   - Introduction to concepts on piping, arity, pattern matching, and guards.
+- Phoenix Tooling
-- Phoenix Introduction
+  - Running Phoenix tests.
+  - Working with Git and GitHub.
+  - Configuring the application and deploying to Heroku.
+  - Continuous integration and deployment with TravisCI and Heroku.
 - Phoenix Sign Up
 - Phoenix Authentication
 - Phoenix API